behavioral-data/bdatasets-backend/header.md

 crawler that scans all corpora and checks that they meet quality guidelines (immutability, access permissions, documentation, and corpus structure).

-Click on any corpus to view its readme.
+Click on any dataset to view its readme.

 If the **Access** column shows a ✓, then it is open-access and ready for use.
 If not, the corpus is under restricted access due to its license or terms of